OpenSPG/KAG/kag/examples/supplychain/schema/README.md

             ]]
 ```

-You can refer to the examples in Scenario 1 and Scenario 2 of the [Knowledge Graph Query](../reasoner/README.md) for specific details.
+You can refer to the examples in Scenario 1 and Scenario 2 of the [Enterprise Credit Graph Query Tasks in Supply Chain](../reasoner/README.md) for specific details.

 ### 2.3 Concepts vs Entities